Trish, no curfew at present, but under the current laws the authorities can re-impose one at short notice.

 You'll see the pyramids at Giza are not mentioned.
 There's no evidence tourists are being deliberately targeted, but be careful which hotel you pick (many are near these trouble spots).
 Check with hotel staff every day about expected trouble and where and when it might happen.
 I wouldn't move too far from the popular tourist zones, especially at night.

-One other fact - tourism numbers are down 90% on usual numbers (tourism used to contribute 10% to GDP, so it's an economic disaster). about 5 years ago
+One other fact - tourism numbers are down 90% on usual numbers (tourism used to contribute 10% to GDP, so it's an economic disaster). over 5 years ago